WilliamKinzig/WordCounter/README.md

 _-another for actually searching the string of words._

 #### SPECS

 -get word to count
+Behavior		                 Input  Output
+private string getting set  /    "cat"/"cat"

 -get paragraph to check
+Behavior		                 Input        Output
+private string getting set  /    "cat is fat"/"cat is fat"

 -put paragraph into an array
+Behavior		                           Input          Output
+Split _string sentence into an array  / "cat is orange"/array[1] == "is"

+-count occurrences of given string in array
     -create loop to go through the array
     -create an int counter

--increment counter by one every time for every occurrence of the word

--return final counter result to user
+    -increment counter by one every time for every occurrence of the word -return final counter result to user

-// quick sentence here on why this test is being done

 Behavior		                                   Input  Output
-Split and read each index of an array / 1,4,5 / 1
+String[] blah = new String[] {"cat", "is", "cat"}/ "cat" /  2